figsbt/django-app/README.md

 ## The following could have been improved / added
-    - More test coverage | some-tests-here
+    - More automated test coverage | <a href="https://realpython.com/testing-in-django-part-1-best-practices-and-examples/" target="_blank">Testing django models, views and endpoints</a>
     - CICD and tests part of CI step
     - The secrets are exposed as part of README but ideally, they should be pulled on-fly from a secret store like Vault etc.